Cheney rips Trump ‘death wish’ comments against McConnell: ‘Absolutely despicable, racist attack’

-Rep. Liz Cheney (R-Wyo.) on Monday ripped former President Trump’s recent remarks saying that Senate Minority Leader Mitch McConnell (R-Ky.) has a “death wish,” calling the comments against McConnell and his wife, former Transportation Secretary Elaine Chao “absolutely despicable, racist attack.”
+Rep. Liz Cheney (R-Wyo.) on Monday ripped former President Trump’s recent remarks saying that Senate Minority Leader Mitch McConnell (R-Ky.) has a “death wish,” calling the comments against McConnell and his wife, former Transportation Secretary Elaine Chao, an “absolutely despicable, racist attack.”

-Cheney, the vice chair of the House select committee investigating the Jan.
-6, 2021 attack on the Capitol, warned that Trump’s remarks could incite further violence.
+Cheney, the vice chairwoman of the House select committee investigating the Jan.
+6, 2021, attack on the Capitol, warned that Trump’s remarks could incite further violence.

 “And everybody ought to be asked whether or not that’s acceptable, and everybody ought to be able to say no, that is not acceptable.
 They ought to be required to say that,” she added.